allenspicer/dev-resources/README.md

 [obj.io](http://www.objc.io) - A periodical about best practices and advanced techniques in Objective-C
 [NSHipster](http://nshipster.com) - Obscure topics in Cocoa and Objective-C
 [Think & Build](http://www.thinkandbuild.it) - Tutorials about OS X, iOS and web development
 [Natasha The Robot](http://natashatherobot.com) - Swift tutorials and examples
+[iAchieved.it](http://dev.iachieved.it/iachievedit/) - Software development tips and tricks

 ## Books